Service and teaching

 Emily E. and Laurie Juranek teamed up to co-lead a training cruise on R/V Sikuliaq for purposes of training junior researchers in best practices for requesting and using ship time on icebreakers.
 The training program included pre-cruise meetings and workshop activities followed by six busy days at sea.
 We engaged with a host of guest presenters, mentors, and ship personnel who facilitated a training sessions ranging from overboarding considerations to post-cruise assessments and reporting.
 The program, which was modeled after prior lower-latitude training cruises and supported by NSF Research Support & Logistics, provided the framework for a 2024 cruise on USCGC Healy (below).

-2024 Early Career Polar Chief Scientist Training Cruise
+2024 Early Career Polar Chief Scientist Training Program

 Cascadia class (OEAS 500)

-In fall 2024 Emily E. will be teaming up with Dr. Rick Colwell to teach Cascadia, a 3-credit graduate experiential learning course.
-This course is required for most incoming graduate students in the OEAS and Marine Resource Management degrees.
-The curriculum is structured around a one-week field trip in northwest Oregon, where students are introduced to the regional environment including its unique geology, geography, hazards, and marine ecology.
-The program, which has been developed by CEOAS faculty for more than a decade, also facilitates professional development and cohort-building.
+In September 2024, Emily E. co-taught “Cascadia” with Dr. Rick Colwell.
+This is a 3-credit graduate experiential learning course which is required for most incoming graduate students in the OEAS and Marine Resource Management degrees.
+The curriculum is structured around a one-week field trip in northwest Oregon, and designed to introduce students to the unique geology, geography, hazards, and marine ecology of the region and also help students build a strong network of peers.

 Print Friendly, PDF & Email